 A WARNING notice denotes a hazard.
 It calls attention to an operating procedure, practice, or the like that, if not correctly performed or adhered to, could result in personal injury or death.
 Do not proceed beyond a WARNING notice until the indicated conditions are fully understood and met.

 Where to Find the Latest Information

 Documentation is updated periodically.
-For the latest information about these products, including instrument software upgrades, application information, and product information, see one of the following URLs, depending on the model number of your instrument:
+For the latest information about these products, including instrument software upgrades, application information, and product information, see the following URLs: